the-mr-compiler/my-blogs/loki-monitoring.md

+---
+title: 📝 Centralized Logging with Loki & Grafana
+date: 2025-07-10
+description: How to collect logs from FastAPI and Celery using Loki
+---

-# Centralized Logging with Loki & Grafana
+# 📝 Centralized Logging with Loki & Grafana

 In my [previous blog](https://medium.com/@mrcompiler/handling-long-running-jobs-in-fastapi-with-celery-rabbitmq-9c3d72944410), I demonstrated how to handle long-running jobs in FastAPI using Celery and RabbitMQ.
 While this setup works well for asynchronous task execution, monitoring logs from multiple services — like the FastAPI API server and Celery workers — becomes a challenge as the system grows.